 - Ingrown hairs are a nasty side effect of waxing.
 This happens when the hair cannot grow back through the skin and curls underneath the surface.
 In order to avoid this, you need to exfoliate regularly and take good care of the skin after it’s been waxed.

-If you feel like you’re willing to give waxing a go, click here for our do’s and don’ts of this method – that way, you get only the best results and avoid the pitfalls.
+If you feel like you’re willing to give waxing a go, here are our dos and don’ts of this method – that way, you get only the best results and avoid the pitfalls.

 This is probably the least painful of all the options.
 This method breaks down the keratin in the follicle, essentially dissolving the hair at the surface of the skin.
 Depending on the thickness of the hair, this process takes approximately 10 minutes to work.
 Which brand of depilatory cream you use also has an impact on how long you’ll need for it to work.
 After the hair has been broken down, it gets wiped down with a warm towel or a spatula.